kyma-project/kyma/docs/helm-broker/03-03-create-addons-repo.md

 ## Supported protocols

-Expose your addons repository through a remote server so that you can provide URLs in the [AddonsConfiguration](#custom-resource-addonsconfiguration) (AC) or [ClusterAddonsConfiguration](#custom-resource-clusteraddonsconfiguration) (CAC) custom resources.
+Expose your addons repository so that you can provide URLs in the [AddonsConfiguration](#custom-resource-addonsconfiguration) (AC) and [ClusterAddonsConfiguration](#custom-resource-clusteraddonsconfiguration) (CAC) custom resources.
 The Helm Broker supports exposing addons using the following protocols:

 <div tabs>
   <details>